Andre Agustiar

-Andre Agustiar Prakoso (born 24 April 1996), is an Indonesian professional footballer who plays as a right winger or right-back for Liga 2 club PSIM Yogyakarta.
+Andre Agustiar Prakoso (born 24 April 1996), is an Indonesian professional footballer who plays as a right winger or right-back for Liga 4 club Inter Kediri.

 Club career

 Mitra Kukar

 In 2017, Agustiar signed a year contract with Mitra Kukar.
 He made his league debut on 15 April 2017 in a match against Barito Putera.
 On 3 September 2017, Agustiar scored his first goal for Mitra Kukar against Madura United in the 84th minute at the Aji Imbut Stadium, Tenggarong.

 Badak Lampung

 He was signed for Badak Lampung to play in Liga 2 in the 2020 season.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.

 Persita Tangerang

 In 2021, Agustiar signed a contract with Indonesian Liga 1 club Persita Tangerang.
 He made his debut on 2 October 2021 in a match against Borneo at the Pakansari Stadium, Cibinong.
 Andre scored his first goal for Persita against PSIS Semarang in the 46th minute at the Sultan Agung Stadium, Bantul.